autrainer/autrainer/docs/source/development/reproducibility_guide.rst

 directory and published alongside the :file:`conf/config.yaml` file.
 To ensure reproducibility on any system, it is recommended to solely use relative paths in the configuration files.

-Custom configuration files (e.g. custom models or datasets) should be placed in the :attr:`conf/` directory.
+Custom configuration files (e.g., custom models or datasets) should be placed in the :attr:`conf/` directory.
 The implementation of these configurations or further processing scripts should be placed in the :attr:`src/` directory or in the root directory of the project.